-On top of that, there is a great amount of pressure on copywriters and there are no signs of gears slowing down.
+There is a lot of pressure on copywriters, there are no signs of gears slowing down.

-After all, it’s the copywriters job to write stellar copies with proper grammar and impeccable attention to detail.
+After all, it’s the copywriters job to write stellar copy with proper grammar and impeccable attention to detail.

 So naturally, a hiring manager would expect the same when the product you’re selling is yourself, right?

 Think of the copywriter resume as the first work sample you or any other applicant presents to before an employer.
 It can be a nerve-wracking thought until you discover that crafting a compelling resume is far from rocket science

 In this post, I’ll aim to help you achieve precisely that!

 I’ll show you how to write an impressive resume, whether it’s for the first time or to update your old one.
 Put in use our tips and you’ll undoubtedly raise the bar and stand out from the competition.

 What do employers look for in a copywriting resume?